- Allergies and Air Pollution's Effect on Health

 Step 5: Transpiration

 As water precipitates, some of it is absorbed by the soil.
 This water enters into the process of transpiration.
 Transpiration is a process similar to evaporation where liquid water is turned into water vapor by the plants.
 The roots of the plants absorb the water and push it toward leaves where it is used for photosynthesis.
 The extra water is moved out of leaves through stomata (very tiny openings on leaves) as water vapor.
-Thus water enters the biosphere and exits into gaseous phase.
+Thus water enters the biosphere (plants and animals) and exits into a gaseous phase.

 Step 6: Runoff

 As the water pours down (in whatever form), it leads to runoff.
 Runoff is the process where water runs over the surface of earth.
 When the snow melts into water it also leads to runoff.
 As water runs over the ground it displaces the top soil with it and moves the minerals along with the stream.
 This runoff combines to form channels, rivers and ends up into lakes, seas and oceans.
 Here the water enters the hydrosphere.